- Managing Climate Risk in Agriculture Forum 2018

 - Engaging farmers in south eastern Australia into carbon farming through trusted, independent advisers – Project Summary

-Over the course of the Carbon Farming Knowledge project a range of communication and information resources were produced to assist in the understanding and application of carbon farming practices and policy.
+This section contain a range carbon farming and climate change information and communication resources that can accessed here.
+This includes resources that were developed over the course of the Carbon Farming Knowledge project to assist in the understanding and application of carbon farming practices and policy.
 These included newsletters, fact sheets, short You Tube style videos and updates on the Latest News blog.
-These resources can now be found in this section of the web site

 As new information becomes on technologies and policy relating to carbon farming and the carbon market, these resources will be added to this site.